 When pushing an invoice through an approvals process, there are two common bottlenecks.
 First, there could be an issue with the invoice or service billed for.
 Service may be incomplete or the amount incorrect.
 Another delay could be the approver and their lack of time to adequately review an invoice on time.

 Either way, the AP manager wastes time following up with approvers to keep an invoice moving through the payment cycle.
 PayStream Advisors reports 25% of businesses blame manual approval routing of invoices as the pain of accounts payable duties.
 Then there’s the added frustration of an invoice being sent to other departments rather than to the AP manager first.

 Try some of these tips to help AP managers ease the approval pains:

 - Request that all invoices are sent to one email inbox for the AP manager to administer.
 Receiving invoices via email cuts down on printed invoices and keeps them all in one place before designating an approval workflow.

 - Grant access for more than one colleague to approve an invoice.
 If a director is out of office and unable to approve, it’s helpful to have someone else able to do so.
-Give permission to someone linear in your department to approve an invoice in their absence.
+Give permission to someone in your department to approve an invoice in their absence.
 Setting up these workflow permissions ahead of time keeps the invoice moving without delay.

 - Schedule time to approve invoices each week and let your AP manager know your schedule.
 If an AP manager can expect an invoice to be paid on a certain day, it eases the stress and guessing of when the invoice will be approved.

 - If there’s a dispute with the invoice, alert the AP manager immediately.
-This prevents the invoice being pushed through a workflow and paid without proper approvals.
+This prevents the invoice from being pushed through a workflow and paid without proper approvals.

 Paying Vendors Past the Due Date